-Last Christmas, Coca Cola created a virtual reality sleigh ride.
-Using Oculus Rift, thousand of people all over Poland were immersed in this virtual world and were Santa Claus for a day!
-It is like a roller coaster ride but you are Santa Claus flying over the country and into different villages.
+For Christmas, Coca Cola created a virtual reality sleigh ride.
+Using an Oculus Rift, thousands of people all over Poland could become Santa Claus for a day!
+This experience is like a roller coaster ride but you are Santa Claus flying over the country and into different villages.

 Coca-Cola is a major brand and they’ve been experimenting with Virtual Reality for quite a while now.
 Coca-Cola is always striving to be new and fresh and this was a perfect opportunity for them.
-This sleigh ride was a great way to show their modern brand through the use of VR.
-It introduced people in Poland to virtual reality and help them better experience the joy of Christmas.
+This sleigh ride was a great way to show their modern brand through the use of marketing VR.

-Through their Happy Meal Box, McDonald has released their own Google Cardboard.
+Through their Happy Meal Box, McDonald’s has released their own Google Cardboard.
 They’re doing a trial run in Sweden where the happy meal toy is a McDonald’s Cardboard VR Headset.
-In this case, it’s helping people turn happy boxed into happy people.
 Slope Stars is the game that comes with the goggles.
-It’s tied to a Swedish recreational holiday that centres on skiing.
+It’s tied to a Swedish recreational holiday typically reserved for skiing.

 War has driven 30 million children from their homes.
 The New York Times detailed their tragic stories in an immersive documentary that was available to download for mobile app and Google Cardboard.
 This wasn’t a marketing campaign but the publicity of generated by distributing a million free Google Cardboards to their readers grabbed headlines.
 The VR studio vrse.works developed Displaced for the NYTVR app.

 Soft cheese supplier Boursin created a virtual reality experience that takes you on a journey through a fridge full of delightful treats.
-They hired the marketing agency BecauseXM and Hammerheadvr to deliver the project.
+They hired the agency BecauseXM and Hammerhead VR to deliver the project.
 Boursin exhibited this in various malls and events around the United Kingdom.
-Click here to Oculus link to try it for yourself.

 It’s quite extravagant for a cheese company and we like it because it sets the bar high.
-Their exhibit also includes wind jets so you can truly experience this adventure.
+Their installation also includes wind jets so you can feel truly immersed in this adventure.

 Test driving a car through virtual reality makes a lot of sense if you don’t have a car dealer close by.
 It is great to see Volvo make an app to support the launch of their XC90 SUV.
 It puts you in the cockpit and takes you on an idyllic ride through the country.
 The verge wrote that though the experience was a little fuzzy and inaccurate they thought it was clever.
 This was also done by Framestore VR Studio and you can read their case study for more info here.